mbrostami/ZF2Base/README.md

   * Import zf2base.sql to database.
   * Add ZF2Base module to your project and enable it.
-  * Define group and users in databse.
+  * Define group and users in database.
   * Define resources which you need in resources table.
   * Assign resources to group or user in databse (user_permissions | group_permissions).